gjbranham/eratosthenes/README.md

 ## Background

 Prime numbers have many modern day applications and a long history in mathematics.
-This repository implements a simple RESTful API allowing clients to retrieve the Nth prime number, assuming a 0th index for the prime number 2.
+This repository implements a simple REST API allowing clients to retrieve the Nth prime number, assuming a 0th index for the prime number 2.

 ## Running the application